Synergy (video game company): Underworld: The Sands of Time

 Underworld: The Sands of Time, originally announced under the tentative title of The Underground, was a point-and-click interactive movie directed by Haruhiko Shono, following the development of Gadget: Past as Future.
 A roughly 5 minute sneak peek for the game was included in Preview & Reprise, an interactive CD-ROM released on November 27, 1997.

 Woodcutters from Fiery Ships

 Woodcutters from Fiery Ships was announced in early 1998 as a collaboration between Synergy Inc. and David Lynch's interactive company SubStation, with a tentative release window of Fall 1999.
 In the press release, Lynch said: "I saw the work that Synergy did on Gadget – the way that the game delivered an immersive experience to the user.
 By collaborating with Synergy, I look forward to Woodcutters From Fiery Ships expanding existing forms in terms of story, characters and environment.
 I hope we will give people totally unexpected experiences."

-In a November 1999 interview with The Guardian, stated that the project was "blocked from the get-go", as it was going to be "completely boring to game buffs".
+In a November 1999 interview with The Guardian, Lynch stated that the project was "blocked from the get-go", as it was going to be "completely boring to game buffs".